jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 {% endraw %}

 * Pass every property through a jsonify [filter]({% link _docs/liquid/filters.md %}#data-to-json).
-This will add quotation marks for us, convert arrays into strings and escape quotation marks.
+This will add quotation marks for us, convert arrays into strings, and escape quotation marks.
-* For content, turn Markdown-formatted string into HTML using [markdownify]({% link _docs/liquid/filters.md %}#markdownify) filter.
+* For content, turn Markdown-formatted strings into HTML using [markdownify]({% link _docs/liquid/filters.md %}#markdownify) filter.
-* Fetch the falue of custom-property variable that you've defined earlier.
+* Fetch the falue of custom-property variable that you defined earlier.
 If it doesn't exist on a post, a null value will be returned.

-If you enter `bundle exec jekyll build` command again, you'd get the following output:
+If you enter `bundle exec jekyll build` again, you'd get the following output:

 ```json
 {